DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-have-experience.md

 Find out more about [assessment only teacher training providers](/assessment-only-providers).

-We have information for people who already have QTS and would like to [return to teaching](/returning-to-teaching).
+If you already have QTS, find out how you can [return to teaching](/returning-to-teaching).